cjmess01/WeatherApp/README.md

-This is a basic weather app that will, using a weather api, pull the current temperature and display it in a pleasing format.

-test 1 2 3
+This is the weather api implementation/testing branch